MichaelGalo/MichaelGalo/README.md

 ## Hey there, I'm Michael  👋

-I'm a junior full-stack web developer entering the tech industry from the side-door.
+I'm a full-stack web & data engineer entering the tech industry from the side-door.

 > "If you don't like the road you're walking, start paving another one!"
 >